juicetinliu/BEng-Project/README.md

   Make sure `Homebrew` is installed.
 (Instructions at : https://brew.sh/)

   Install `ngspice` by entering `brew install ngspice` in Terminal.

+  Check that it is installed by entering `ngspice` in Terminal.
+A text UI should come up

+## Running:

 Once `ngspice` is installed, run the application `v_.app` from within the folder.